crcdng/web-rtc-example/Readme.md

 ## What this does

 Currently all public WebRTC examples that I am aware of, including Googles' own codelab, are broken in Chrome.
-This is because a few months ago, Google removed the capability to run WebRTC from HTTP.
-This creates a problem especially when you want to stream in a LAN installation setting, and your DNS expert person is on holidays.
+This is because a few months ago, Google removed the capability to access audio/video (`navigator.mediaDevices.getUserMedia()`) over HTTP.
+This creates a problem especially when you want to stream in a LAN installation setting, and your DNS expert person that would wrestle a public HTTPS certificate into your local machine is on holidays.
 Mine is (permanently).

 This example shows how to run WebRTC locally over HTTPS with self-signed certificates.